amplifying-fsharp/fsharplang/spec/03 Lexical Analysis.md

 token block-comment-end = "*)"
 token end-of-line-comment = "//" [^'\n' '\r']*
 ```
-When the input stream matches a _block-comment-start_ token, the subsequent text is tokenized
+When the input stream matches a `block-comment-start` token, the subsequent text is tokenized
-recursively against the tokens that are described in §3 until a _block-comment-end_ token is found.
+recursively against the tokens that are described in §3 until a `block-comment-end` token is found.
 The
 intermediate tokens are discarded.

 For example, comments can be nested, and strings that are embedded within comments are
-tokenized by the rules for _string, verbatim-string_ , and _triple-quoted string_.
+tokenized by the rules for `string`, `verbatim-string` , and `triple-quoted string`.
 In particular, strings
 that are embedded in comments are tokenized in their entirety, without considering closing `*)`
 marks.
 As a result of this rule, the following is a valid comment: